Global Trade Item Number (GTIN) – GS1 India

 Unique Barcode Numbers – GTIN

 The barcodes on products are embedded with unique numbers called Global Trade Identification Number (GTIN).
-These identification numbers are issued by GS1 – a global standards organisation that creates standards for barcoding.
+These identification numbers are issued by GS1 – a global standards organization that creates standards for barcoding.

 number-structure